-One of the central tenants of the Montessori philosophy is the connection with the natural world of the outdoors.
+One of the main pillars of the Montessori philosophy is a connection with the natural world.

-- School Landscaping and Gardening All children have the opportunity to work their own garden and participate in beautification projects and grounds maintenance.
+- School landscaping and gardening – All children have the opportunity to work in their own garden and participate in beautification projects and grounds maintenance.

-- River Garden and Theater Children are able to experience the natural outdoor extension of their work for all cultural areas of the classroom.
+- River garden and theater – Children are able to experience the nature outdoor extension of their work for all cultural areas of the classroom.

 - Kayaking – Besides health and recreational benefits, children develop a sense of competence and become empowered through their increased knowledge of safe boating skills.